1998 Thurston High School shooting: Perpetrator

 Kip had an interest in firearms and explosives from an early age that grew in puberty; he began making bombs, mostly gasoline-based, and detonating them in a nearby quarry to assuage his anger.
 William initially wanted to discourage his son from violence, but later enrolled Kip in gun safety courses, buying him a 9mm Glock handgun and eventually a .22 caliber rifle at the age of 15.
 He also passed down a .22 single-shot rifle he had received at age 12 to his son.
-Faith initially disapproved of the purchases but relented when his psychologist "gave her emotional permission to say yes."
+William told a friend that he believed Kip was going to get a gun "one way or another" and that supervising Kip's use of guns would allow him to channel them into a hobby.
+Faith initially disapproved of the purchases but relented when Kip's psychologist "gave her emotional permission to say yes."
 Kip and William used the guns for target shooting near their home.

 Classmates at Thurston described Kinkel as strange and morbid.
 Others characterized him as psychotic or schizoid, enjoying the music of rock bands such as Nine Inch Nails, Rage Against the Machine, and Marilyn Manson.
 He constantly talked about committing acts of violence, telling friends that he wanted to join the U.S. Army after graduation to find out what it was like to kill someone.
 When asked about a family trip to Disneyland, he commented that he wanted to "punch Mickey Mouse in the nose."
 He once gave a "how-to" speech in bomb-making to his speech class and set off "stink bombs" in the lockers of classmates.
-Kinkel studied William Shakespeare's Romeo & Juliet in his English class and related with the protagonists and became enamored with the 1996 modernized film adaptation, which featured heavy use of firearms.
+Kinkel studied William Shakespeare's Romeo & Juliet in his English class.
+He related to the protagonists and became enamored with the 1996 modernized film adaptation, which featured heavy use of firearms.